zikribayraktar/RepData_PeerAssessment1/PA1_template.md

 - Create a new dataset that is equal to the original dataset but with the missing data filled in.

+Simply loop through the data and if there is NA value replace it with the average computed earlier:

 ```r